Whitecaps (The Sopranos): Synopsis

 Irina drunk dials Carmela, brags about Tony's relations with her, and tells her he also had sex with Svetlana.
 This causes Carmela extreme distress and when Tony returns home she is hurling his possessions from an upstairs window.
 She tells Tony that he has embarrassed her for years with his infidelity and tells him to leave the house, while Tony retorts that she stole the cash he had hidden in the birdseed.
 He goes to Irina's home and finds Svetlana, who explains that soon after Tony humiliated Zellman in front of Irina, their relationship ended.
 Tony spends the night at Whitecaps and explains to Sapinsly that he no longer wishes to buy the house, but Sapinsly declines to release him from the contract.

 Meadow argues with her mother about the separation, asking her how she could "eat shit" from Tony for so many years.
 Tony returns home and becomes violent when Carmela tells him to leave; she threatens to call a lawyer and get a restraining order.
 A.J. helps Tony clear the home theater so that he can stay there.

 As Tony lies in the pool, Carmela confronts him about a minor annoyance, which escalates into another argument in which she reveals her feelings for Furio.
-Tony, at first incredulous, again becomes violent and almost strikes her, but restrains himself and punches a hole into the wall beside her head.
+Tony, at first incredulous, again becomes violent and almost strikes her, but restrains himself and punches a hole in the wall beside her head.
 He tells Carmela he looked for women with different qualities from her; she retorts that he hardly knew most of the women he slept with.

 Tony calls Dr. Melfi, but hangs up when she answers.
 She tries to call him back but his number is blocked.
 He tells the family he has decided to move out completely.
 He embraces his children.
 Meadow cries in her bedroom.